Garforth railway station: History

-Though East Garforth is fully accessible to wheelchair users, the main Garforth station is not; wheelchair users can only access platform 2 which serves trains towards Leeds.

-In 2015 additional shelters were placed on both platforms, doubling the sheltered capacity.
+In 2015, additional shelters were placed on both platforms, doubling the sheltered capacity.

 In July 2023, the footbridge, connecting both platforms to Aberford Road, was closed and demolished, for the new replacement bridge to be built.
 The new bridge will be built by April 2024 in the same spot, and will include lifts.
 This was done in order to install new overhead wires and to include step free access on to the platforms and Aberford Road.

 The footbridge was transported to Bredgar & Wormshill Light Railway in Kent.